Big Data Adoption Trends in 2024

 • Patient-centric care

-In this modern era, healthcare companies are more focused to refine the quality of patient care.
+In this modern era, healthcare companies are more focused on refining the quality of patient care.
 More and more people in the healthcare industry are discovering the benefits of patient-related data.

 This is imperative not only for patients but for the whole industry as it is increasing the quality of healthcare services